javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 The programs in this language are called *scripts*.
 They can be written right in the HTML and execute automatically as the page loads.

-Scripts are provided and executed a plain text.
+Scripts are provided and executed as a plain text.
 They don't need a special preparation or a compilation to run.

 In this aspect, JavaScript is very different from another language called [Java](http://en.wikipedia.org/wiki/Java).